cljstron/cljstron/README.md

 ### Clojars
   * [`[camel-snake-kebab "0.4.0"]`](https://github.com/qerub/camel-snake-kebab) It's used to manage `snake-case`d and `camelCase`d keys.
 I will change to the `camel-case` library included in `electron` package, or not... :wink:

+## Installation

+As it's an alpha release, I suppose you already know how to install programs and the configuration of your computer... :yum:

+### Prerequites